 This post contains affiliate links, which means we may receive a small commission, at no additional cost to you, if you make a purchase through these links.
 See our full disclosure here.

-But, choosing which holiday rental website is the best for you – especially these days, when the web abounds in websites that promise you this and that – is no easy task.
+But choosing which holiday rental website is the best for you – especially these days, when the web abounds with websites that promise you this and that – is no easy task.
 No worries, I did all the research, so you don’t have to.

-Below you’ll find the best vacation rental listing sites out there, as well as lots of useful information on how to advertise your property like a pro.
+Below you’ll find the best vacation rental sites for hosts out there, as well as lots of useful information on how to advertise your property like a pro.

 What you need before listing your vacation home online

-- Description of the property to use it in the listing.
-Optimize the title and description of your property, make sure they’re catchy, but also relevant and informative.
+Description of the property to use in the listing.
+Optimize the title and description of your property, and make sure they’re catchy but also relevant and informative.
 Again, if writing is not your forte, don’t hesitate to hire a professional to do it for you.
-You can find plenty of freelance writers on Fiverr.

-Instead of requiring an upfront fee for an annual subscription, the pay-per-booking model allows you to pay only for the bookings you receive.
+Commission-Based (pay-per-booking) – Instead of requiring an upfront fee for an annual subscription, the pay-per-booking model allows you to pay only for the bookings you receive.
 Studies showcase that this flexible plan works best for those who don’t rent their property that often (less than 6 weeks a year).
-The commission varies from one website to another (3% on Airbnb to over 8% on HomeAway), and so do their services.
+The commission varies from one website to another (3% on Airbnb to over 8% on Vrbo), and so do their services.